Maine Voting Residence Fact Sheet

 “Residence” for the purposes of elections is defined in Maine election law (Title 21-A, section 112 (1)) as “that place where the person has established a fixed and principal home to which the person, whenever temporarily absent, intends to return.”
 Note that this definition has two components: 1) the establishment of a fixed and principal home in a given place, and 2) the intent to return there whenever temporarily absent.

 Under this definition, residence is something that you establish, not something you choose.

-You may offer any of the following factors, which the Registrar of Voters may consider in determining whether you have established a residence in a particular municipality in Maine:
+You may offer documentation of any of the following which the Registrar of Voters may consider in determining whether you have established residence in a particular municipality in Maine:

-- a direct statement of your intention to reside at a particular place;
+• A direct statement under oath of your intention to reside at a particular place;

-- your current income tax return showing your residence address;
+• Your current income tax return or other tax document showing your residence address;

-- any other objective facts that tend to indicate your place of residence.
+• Any other documentation that you may have (e.g., a utility bill with your residence address) showing objective facts that tend to indicate your place of residence.